oie-mines-paristech/RTE_scenarios/explore-premise-database.md

     act_elec_without_import=agb.copyActivity(db.name,act_elec_1kWh,"market for electricity without imports, high voltage, FE2050 - warning the ref flow is no more 1 kWh") act_elec_without_import.deleteExchanges('market group for electricity, high voltage')

-    #If you redo the calcultation, comment the two last lines and run only the line below
+#WARNING #If you redo the calcultation, comment the two last lines and run only the line below
     act_elec_without_import=agb.findActivity("market for electricity without imports, high voltage, FE2050 - warning the ref flow is no more 1 kWh",db_name=db.name)

     #Impacts of production elec mix (redimensioning the impacts to consider a 1 kWh ref flow)